 When talented people share their thoughts on a subject, others should listen.
 It’s no different in the writing world.
 For me, while I enjoy a good laugh, the words that resonate are often words of encouragement or motivation from writers I admire.
 Continue reading They said it, not me: Best quotes from writers Because when the greatest authors speak, we should listen.

 Remember that book I proclaimed should be considered a Great American Novel?
 Philipp Meyer’s The Son?
-Well, it is now a TV show — premiering this Saturday night on AMC.
-When it was first announced that they were making the book into a TV show, I was a little hesitant.
-Firstly, everyone knows the book is always better than its screen adaptation.
-Add to that … Continue reading From page to screen: Philipp Meyer’s “The Son” The new AMC show was also written by the author.
+Well, it is now a TV show.
+Continue reading From page to screen: Philipp Meyer’s “The Son” The new AMC show was also written by the author.